-- Although our MainStage Jervey Theatre was severely damaged by Hurricane Ian, it is being rebuilt and will open in late 2023 or early 2024.
+- Our MainStage Jervey Theatre was severely damaged by Hurricane Ian.
+It is being rebuilt and will reopen in 2024.

-- The Raymond Center, located directly behind the main building, is being used as a 130-seat temporary performance space.
+- The Raymond Center, located directly behind the main building at the north end of the parking lot, is being used as a temporary performance space.

-- Our 90-seat Pinkerton Theatre in the main building is now open!
+- Our black box Pinkerton Theatre in the main building is now open!

-- Concerts are being held at the Venice Performing Arts Center, the Venice Community Center, and Pine View High School.
+- Concerts are being held at the Venice Community Center, the Venice Performing Arts Center (VPAC) and Pine View School.

 There’s no one in the industry today that can recreate the sound and style of the world-famous Doobie Brothers like “The Brothers Doobie.”
 Inspired by the Brothers' superior song writing, The Brothers Doobie delivers powerful harmonies and a fun-filled high-energy performance covering a catalog of hits spanning both the Johnston and McDonald eras.